maboiteaspam/grunt2bin/README.md

 Configuration and workflow can be overridden per folder and or per system user.

-__What is the drawback ?__ Well, there is a reason grunt team does not explore that way, this module let you create situations where version dependency integrity is broken.

-That is ain t so cool, _agreed_.

-Now there could be someway to workaround that and still work with some safety guard to avoid most of the mess.

-I ll try to evaluate that with this module.

-Until then, here you go :

 # usage

 Install grunt2bin as local dependency of your module.